Children’s Art: How to keep them motivated?

 After I write the piece on “Why is Drawing Important for Children’s Development”, several parents contacted me to ask about their children’s art: “How do we keep our children inspired and engaged in art-making?”, especially as they start rigorous academic lives?
 How do we maintain our children’s art making?

-I have a great idea!
-Let’s do a project charting the development of our kids’ art—let’s call it “The Story of Our Children’s Art“!
+I have an interesting suggestion!
+Let’s do a project charting the development of our children’s art—let’s call it “The Story of Our Children’s Art“!

 I did mine as a video (scroll down to see it!) but I encourage parents to make a similar collection in whatever form is available and easy for you—it may not be a video, it could be a slide presentation or even a scrapbook.